dynatrace-oss/barista/src/lib/breadcrumbs/README.md

 ## dt-breadcrumbs

-`dt-breadcrumbs` component accepts a `color` property to define the color version of the breadcrumbs.
+The `dt-breadcrumbs` component accepts a `color` property to define the color version of the breadcrumbs.
 Anchor elements with the `dtBreadcrumbsItem` directive applied can be used as breadcrumbs items.